jwelsch/TextTabulator/README.md

 var table = tabulator.Tabulate(headers, values, options);
 ```

-As a convenience, the last alignment in a collection passed to one of the built-in `ICellAlignmentProvider` implementations will be used if the number of alignments is less than the number of actual cells to align.
+As a convenience, the last `CellAlignment` value in a collection passed to one of the built-in `ICellAlignmentProvider` implementations will be used if the number of alignments is less than the number of actual cells to align.
 For example, say that a table has three columns and a `UniformColumnAlignmentProvider` is used.
-If the `UniformColumnAlignmentProvider` constructor is only given two alignments, the last column will be aligned using the last alignment value in the collection that it was passed.
+If the `UniformColumnAlignmentProvider` constructor is only given two column alignments, the last column will be aligned using the last alignment value in the collection that it was passed.
 ```
 // Given these headers.
 var headers = new string[] { "Header", "Header2", "ZZZHeader3" };